 The pages to come do not mention these insiders by name, in order to preserve their anonymity.
-We do, however, sprinkle in some additional guidance from a couple of our own in-house CPG veterans, Henry Ho and Skip Stoelzing.
+We do, however, sprinkle in some additional guidance from CPG veterans, Henry Ho and Skip Stoelzing.

 GET READY.
 HERE COME 12 TIPS

 FROM CPG PROFESSIONALS WHO

 HAVE NAVIGATED SUCCESSFUL

 MEETINGS WITH BUYERS-IN

 MANY CASES, MULTIPLE TIMES.